-Hook knife; This can be a lifesaver, Cut free any lines that may be restricting your body or equipment during a deployment, or in a water landing.
-For hang gliders, there have been plenty of pilots who have landed safely, to then dragged into water, power lines or other dangers.
+Hook knife; This can be a lifesaver, Cut free any lines or webbing that may be restricting your body or equipment during a deployment, or in a water landing.
+For hang gliders, there have been plenty of pilots who have landed safely, to then dragged into other dangers like water or power lines.
 A hang glider parachute is on a long bridle so in even light winds the chute will stay open, dragging pilot and glider until it catches on something.
 There is no way to collapse the chute and the hook knife simply cuts the bridle which is cheap to replace.
-This model has replaceable blades and comes with a pouch and lanyard.
+This model has double replaceable blades and comes with a pouch.

 Hang glider pilots are recommended a swivel which is installed at the parachute end of the bridle.
 This prevents a spinning hang glider from closing up the parachute.
 Videos of this happening can be found YouTube.
 Swivels are included on FreeFlight HG reserves and are optional on Charly HG reserves.

 Other equipment in stock, Front container, cockpit for PG